getcarina/getcarina.com/_tutorials/012-servicenet.md

     10.176.225.205
     ```

     The output of this command is the internal IP address of the segment where you want to run a Redis container exposed only on ServiceNet.
-There's more information on the `racknet/ip` Docker utility image in the [Discover PublicNet and ServiceNet IP addresses](#discover-publicnet-and-servicenet-ip-addresses) section.
+For example, `10.176.225.205`.There's more information on the `racknet/ip` Docker utility image in the [Discover PublicNet and ServiceNet IP addresses](#discover-publicnet-and-servicenet-ip-addresses) section.

 1. Run a Redis container exposed only on ServiceNet